ahmed-guedmioui/Watchy-App/README.md

  ## Key Features
 **- Effortless Exploration:** Search and browse the latest, most popular, and trending content.
-Along with detailed movie and TV series data.
+Along with detailed movie and TV series data.__

-**- Modern UI:** Jetpack Compose delivers a cutting-edge and interactive UI for smooth performance and navigation.
+**- Modern UI:** Jetpack Compose delivers a cutting-edge and interactive UI for smooth performance and navigation.__

-**- API:** The app fetches all its data from themoviedb.org's API (https://developer.themoviedb.org/docs/getting-started).
+**- API:** The app fetches all its data from themoviedb.org's API (https://developer.themoviedb.org/docs/getting-started).__

-**- Solid Architecture:** Clean Architecture and MVI design pattern provides code readability, maintainability and testablaity.
+**- Solid Architecture:** Clean Architecture and MVI design pattern provides code readability, maintainability and testablaity.__

-**- Offline Availability:** Enjoy uninterrupted access to your favorites, bookmarks and cashed data, even without an internet connection.
+**- Offline Availability:** Enjoy uninterrupted access to your favorites, bookmarks and cashed data, even without an internet connection.__

-**- Seamless Synchronization:** Local and remote data (favorites and bookmarks) are kept in sync for consistent experience across devices.
+**- Seamless Synchronization:** Local and remote data (favorites and bookmarks) are kept in sync for consistent experience across devices.__

-**- Secure Authentication:** Authentication with JWT tokens ensures only authorized users have access, safeguarding their information.
+**- Secure Authentication:** Authentication with JWT tokens ensures only authorized users have access, safeguarding their information.__

-**- Watchy backend:** Usres data is handled in a secured Ktor backend and MongoDb. (https://github.com/ahmed-guedmioui/Watchy-Ktor-Backend)
+**- Watchy backend:** Usres data is handled in a secured Ktor backend and MongoDb. (https://github.com/ahmed-guedmioui/Watchy-Ktor-Backend).__

  ## Getting Started
-Clone the repository: git clone https://github.com/ahmed-guedmioui/Watchy-App.git

-Get an API key from themoviedb.org's API https://developer.themoviedb.org/docs/getting-started

-Put your API key in config.properties file
+Clone the repository: git clone https://github.com/ahmed-guedmioui/Watchy-App.git__ Get an API key from themoviedb.org's API https://developer.themoviedb.org/docs/getting-started__ Put your API key in config.properties file__

-Build and run the project: Use your Android Studio to bring Watchy to life.

-Explore and contribute: Dive into the codebase, share your enhancements, and provide feedback.
+Build and run the project: Use your Android Studio to bring Watchy to life__ Explore and contribute: Dive into the codebase, share your enhancements, and provide feedback__